Safety Targets |

 2. We will strive to prevent accidents for which we are responsible and to prevent and reduce transportation disruptions by passing on the skills of our railroad staff and by properly maintaining and managing our facilities and equipment.

 To ensure prompt restoration in the event of an emergency, accurate information gathering, and confirmation and familiarization with the chain of command for restoration, the entire Railroad Business Division, including Group companies, conducts comprehensive training at Nishitetsu's Chikushi rail yard.
-In FY2023, the program took place on October 6, with a total of approximately 320 participants.
-To prepare for an accident or disaster, we conducted joint training with the police on the assumption that a suspicious person with a knife appears in an operating train, joint training with the fire department on the rescue of injured passengers, and training to put a derailed train back on the tracks after it has been derailed by heavy rain or other disasters.
+In FY2024, the program took place on October 11, with a total of approximately 400 participants.
+We conducted joint drills with police and fire departments simulating a major earthquake.
+These include training for information transmission, first aid for injured passengers, evacuation guidance, and procedures for helping passengers disembark.
+Recovery drills were also conducted to restore derailed trains and damaged tracks or electrical facilities.

 (1) Earthquake Early Warning System